5.27.13 SWOD

 • SwoleFIT brother, Glenn from Kansas City sent me this link.
 It is perhaps one of the greatest, most underappreciated feats of strength of all time.

 • Today we salute you, Mr. Steve Schmidt.
-Sure no one knows what in God’s good name this lift is, nor what purpose it serves.
-But you still nailed your attempt, just like you did the hordes of fangirls that I’m assuming started pursuing you after this accomplishment.
+Sure no one knows what this lift is, nor what purpose it serves.
+But you still nailed your attempt and inspired the world.

 5.14.13 SWOD